-Isaac B. Kardon (孔适海) is assistant professor in the Strategic and Operational Research Department’s China Maritime Studies Institute (CMSI).
-Dr. Kardon researches and writes on maritime disputes, Indo-Pacific maritime security and commerce, China-Pakistan relations, and the law of the sea.
-He teaches classes on Chinese foreign policy, and is managing editor of the CMSI Red Book series.
-His book manuscript, "China’s Law of the Sea: Rising Power, Creeping Jurisdiction,” analyzes Chinese influence on "the rules" of international politics through its practice of the law of the sea.
-He is also studying China’s overseas port projects, focusing on “strategic strongpoint” ports in the Indian Ocean.
+Isaac B. Kardon (孔适海) is assistant professor in the Strategic and Operational Research Department, China Maritime Studies Institute (CMSI).
+He specializes in Chinese foreign policy, and writes on China's maritime disputes, Indo-Pacific maritime security and commerce, and China-Pakistan relations.
+He teaches classes on Chinese foreign policy and is managing editor of the CMSI Red Book series.
+His book "China’s Law of the Sea" (Yale, forthcoming) analyzes China's influence on "the rules" through its practice of the law of the sea.
+He is also studying Chinese firms' overseas port projects, focusing on “strategic strongpoint” ports and their commercial and strategic drivers.